azazi1/TinyC-Compiler/README.md

 2. assembly code generation
 3. generation of verification condition

-This means that the lexer and parser was provided by the teaching team.
+This means that the lexer and parser was entirely provided by the teaching team.

 The implementations can be found in https://github.com/azazi1/TinyC-Compiler/tree/main/src/tinycc/implementation